ibm-cloud-docs/netezza/cos/netezza-cos-sql.md

     ALTER DATABASE db2 WITH STORAGE_TYPE AS Object;
     ```

-The **storage type of an existing table cannot be changed** once data has been inserted.
+The **storage type of an existing table cannot be changed** once table has been created.
 To change a table’s storage type, users should create a new table using CTAS (Create Table As Select), specifying the desired `storage_type`.
 {: note}

 ## Datasource configuration